AlexKman/BE2_Nc_Knews/README.md

 **GET**

-/api/topics : \*Responds with an array of topic objects\*\*
+/api/topics : _Responds with an array of topic objects_

+**POST**

-**POST** /api/topics/: Accepts object containing unique slug and desciption property responds with posted object
+/api/topics/ : _Accepts object containing unique slug and description property responds with posted object_

+#### Queries

+     * limit : limits the number of responses (defaults to 10)
+     * sort_by : sorts the articles by any valid column, defaults to date
+     * p: stands for pag which specifies the page at which to start (calculated using limit)
+     * order: can be set to asc (ascending) or desc (descending) (defaults to ascending)

+**GET**

-**GET** /api/topics/:topic/articles Responds with array of articles for a given topic
+/api/topics/:topic/articles : _Responds with array of articles for a given topic_

 **POST** /api/topics/:topic/articles: Accepts object containing a title body and username property responds with posted article